potakhov/loge/README.md

 ## Usage

 `loge.Init()` function returns callable object that finalizes the log output.
 In order to use it simply add following to the beginning of your `main()`.
 The defer will invoke a finalizer shutdown function returned by Init.
-This will ensure \
-all pending messages are flushed out and handled.
+This will ensure all pending messages are flushed out and handled.

-function:
+Function:

 ```go
     defer loge.Init(